vault27/Foundation/paloalto.md

 - Applications and Threats Content Updates
 - Whether your organization is mission-critical or security-first (or a mix of both)
+- 6 to 12 hours for content updates to be dynamically updated in security-first network
 - The Best Practices for Applications and Threats Content Updates
 - Device > Dynamic Updates
 - Schedule for Applications and Threat content updates